|

 Saturn, chances are you will either be pulled back into the Sun,

 or you will overjump Saturn and end up who knows where.
-Is

-ship.
 How long does it take, in hyperspace, to go 1 ly?
 And

 for in-system purposes, what's the max speed for most ships?
-The jump is almost instantaneous, but since your jump range

 is limited to about 10 LY, traveling a long way means making a